Philosophy Minor Requirements

 Religious Studies Minor

-The Minor in Law Studies at the University of Colorado Denver (UCD) is an interdisciplinary course of studies intended to help students become intelligent and critical scholars of legal and political discourse.
+The Minor in Law Studies at UCD is an interdisciplinary course of studies intended to help students become intelligent and critical scholars of legal and political discourse.
 While the minor may be useful for students contemplating law school, it is also intended to appeal to a wider group of students interested in issues relating to law and society and careers in public policy related fields.

 Social justice is a goal of every healthy society and the best guarantee for sustaining peace.
 Achieving social justice involves the creation a global society where all members are granted the same basic human rights and equal access to public resources.
 This Area believes that twenty-first century students need global perspectives on citizenship that are informed by and can contribute to processes of civic engagement locally and in all parts of the world.
 The Social Justice program encourages our students to recognize how race, class, and gender intersect with citizenship.
 It reinforces the many ways that our students are already engaged as citizens.
 And it helps solidify their power to effect change.